'Uganda election feels like a war': human rights lawyer | DW | 13.01.2021

 This led to technically savvy Ugandans taking to Virtual Private Networks, or VPNs, to evade payment.

-For many young Ugandans critical of the government, boycotting the tax has become a way to rebel against the ruling NRM party.
+For many young Ugandans critical of the government, boycotting the tax has become a way to rebel against the Museveni and his National Resistance Movement party.

 Election observers from IGAD, East Africa's regional body, are among those who will monitor the polls

-Note: This article was updated on 13.01.20 to reflect news developments.